 2015 was the next year of exciting change for us all - with an ever expanding clan of McConchies our thoughts turned to succession planning and the decision was made to split the original McConchie Partnership.
 Murray & Amy took on the farm, John & I the caravan park & self catering at Mossyard and Duncan & Vicki have Laggan and the outdoor business.
 We all feel very proud and blessed to be running our own businesses independently whilst still keeping our family ethos going strong for future generations!

 And so it's over to John, myself, Lucy & Jack!!
 And we are excited about what the future holds.
-We have already completed a renovation on The Bothy, bought a self catering property in Northumberland and this year sees the addition of a new static caravan which will be available to hire from Spring 2017.
+We have already completed a renovation on The Bothy, bought a self catering property in Northumberland and have added a new static caravan to add to the self catering options here at Mossyard.

 From 1958 to today, three generations have been inhibited by the National Trust agreement.
 Over the years, the Trust has, however, allowed us to develop and we have been granted several extensions to the agreement.
 Without these extensions, Mossyard would not be the place it is today and we look forward to working with the National Trust in the future.